The Old Ways

 Probably the most important aspect of druidism, is the belief that the soul does not die, but is passed into another form(reincarnation) to a deeper or the next level (the afterlife) and so on until the soul reaches the source.
 Once the source has been reached the soul was then ready to be reborn into another person.
 So strong was this belief that those who followed the druidic way would go into battle fearless, knowing that their soul would remain unscathed.

 In recent times druidry has become popular and has managed to set itself up quite professionally most noticeably in England.
 Modern druids cannot be compared with the ancient druids, and let it be said, todays modern druids have no direct connection to the druids of the Iron Age.
-Many of our popular ideas about druids are based on the misunderstandings and misconceptions of scholars 200 years ago.
+Many of our popular ideas about druids are unfortunately based on the misunderstandings and misconceptions of scholars 200 years ago.

 Its been a hard time for witches over the last five hundred years or so.
 Witches and witchcraft since the witch trials not so long ago where thousands of witches were wrongly sentenced to torture and death are still going through a torrid time.
 Witches usually end up being the evil ones in films and books, although saying that witchcraft is not evil, its a path of life.
 It is a path with the upmost respect for nature.

 Nowadays witchcraft is usually termed as wicca (old English term for witch).
 Its an Interesting term and it takes away all the negative stereotypes that society has given the word witchcraft.
-Wicca is very similar to Druidry, it also has three levels of training, which are known as; the outer teachings, the inner teachings and the secret teachings.
+Wicca is quite similar to Druidry, it also has three levels of training, which are known as; the outer teachings, the inner teachings and the secret teachings.